Factbox: The worst Ebola outbreak on record

 Below are some facts regarding the outbreak:

-- The outbreak has killed 3,879 people, out of 8,033 cases as of Oct.
-5, predominantly in Liberia, Sierra Leone and Guinea.
-Ebola, which emerged in a remote forest region of Guinea in March, has also turned up in Nigeria and Senegal, but officials say the disease has been contained in those two countries.
+- The outbreak has killed 3,439 people, or 46 percent of the 7,492 probable, confirmed and suspected cases as of Oct.
+1, predominantly in Liberia, Sierra Leone and Senegal.
+The disease - which emerged in a remote forest region of Guinea in March - has also turned up in Nigeria and Senegal, but officials say the disease has been contained in those two countries.

 - There is no vaccine or cure for Ebola, a hemorrhagic fever.
 In past outbreaks, fatality rates have reached up to 90 percent.
 Ebola causes fever, flu-like pains, bleeding, vomiting and diarrhea.